carlosm00/go-starter/2_web_server/README.md

 ## Reference Index

 For this mini-project we need [net/http package](https://pkg.go.dev/net/http).
 For this reason, we import it, as well as fmt as explained on the previous module.
+[Ref.
+1]

 The basic structure for this example is explained on the official documentation for [HTTP Server](https://pkg.go.dev/net/http#hdr-Servers).
 Nonetheless, we modified the example to make it easier to understand _HandlerFunc_.
 Below is how it's used on the official Golang Documentation:
 ```